What is metal saw blade? Explanation of materials and blade types!

 Thank you for reading to the end.

-You can download the catalog for free using the button below.
+You can download metal saw blade catalog for free from the button below.